About Wilkes County

 Property & Public Records

-The Wilkes County Clerk of Superior Court serves as the official recorder of deeds and maintains all property and land records for the county.
-The office is located at 23 East Court Street, Washington, GA 30673, and can be reached at (706) 678-2423.
+Wilkes County Clerk of Superior Court is the official recorder of deeds and maintains all property and land records for Wilkes County.
+The office is located at 23 East Court Street, Washington, GA 30673, and can be contacted through the office’s website.
 Available records include warranty deeds, quitclaim deeds, security deeds (mortgages), deed modifications, liens (mechanic's liens, judgment liens, tax liens), easements, right-of-way agreements, plat maps, and subdivision records.

 - Recording fees are established by statute and typically include a base fee plus per-page charges.